hitoshi-watase/sercrod/docs/reference/directives/global.md

 `*global` participates in the non-structural phase of the render pipeline.

-For each element processed by Nablla:
+For each element processed by Sercrod:

 1. Non-structural directives (no return, can be applied multiple times):
    - `*let` is evaluated first.